jserot/fsml/README.md

 * functions for saving and reading FSM representations in files using the JSON format

-* functions for performing single or multi-step simulations of FSMs
+* functions for performing single or multi-step simulations of FSMs and generating trace files in the `.vcd` format to be viewed by VCD viewers such as [gtkwave](http://gtkwave.sourceforge.net)

 * functions for generating C or VHDL code from a FSM representation (for integration into existing code and/or simulation)